junxit/us-congress-bills-110/metadata.md

 - 2008-05-22 — Introduced in Senate
 - 2008-05-22 — Read twice and referred to the Committee on Foreign Relations. (text of measure as introduced: CR S4795-4796)
 - 2008-05-22 — Sponsor introductory remarks on measure.
 (CR  S4795)
+- 2008-07-29 — Committee on Foreign Relations.
+Ordered to be reported without amendment favorably.
+- 2008-09-10 — Committee on Foreign Relations.
+Reported by Senator Dodd without amendment.
+With written report No. 110-451.
+- 2008-09-10 — Committee on Foreign Relations.
+Reported by Senator Dodd without amendment.
+With written report No. 110-451.
+- 2008-09-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 949.